 Monthly Archives: July 2015

-The following is the reconstruction of Fidel Castro’s four-hour speech made on 16 October 1953 in his own defencc in court against the charges brought against him after he led the attack on the Moncada Barracks.
+The following is the reconstruction of Fidel Castro’s four-hour speech made on 16 October 1953 in his own defence in court against the charges brought against him after he led the attack on the Moncada Barracks.
 It was published as La Historia Me Absolvera (History Will Absolve Me) and laid out the national and social goals of the revolutionary movement that eventually triumphed on January 1st, 1959.
 History has vindicated Moncada!
+Continue reading

 By Isaac Saney, Co-Chair & Spokesperson, Canadian Network On Cuba